 In addition, to implement this it is necessary to go through a configuration stage (to set up encryption keys).
 This can be complex.
-(One can have a look at automatic configuration mechanisms for WiFi key, such as WPS.)
+(One can have a look at automatic configuration mechanisms for WiFi key, such as WPS, or the association-button for HomePlug AV)